 Eritreans have come to reside in Egypt in recent years through various circumstances: trying (and failing) to be smuggled into Israel; trying (and failing) to be smuggled across the Mediterranean to Europe; and simply seeking safe haven in Egypt.
 Among those who had sought refuge in Israel, many are survivors of torture at the hands of the extortionists in Sinai.

 Many in all three categories have been detained in harsh conditions within Egyptian detention centers, police jails and prisons.
 The fate of those in detention at any given time may turn on whether they had first registered as refugees with the United Nations High Commissioner for Refugees in another country, such as Ethiopia or Sudan.
 If so, they may be released, and they may work in the informal economy (they may not legally work in Egypt); but refugees may not leave the country without government permission.
 If they had not previously registered with UNHCR, they could not now register, they could not be released from detention, and they stood to be deported to a country willing to receive them, which could include Eritrea.
-Through at least March 2022, Egypt was deporting Eritreans to Eritrea.
+Through at least November 2024, Egypt was deporting Eritreans to Eritrea.
+(Although Eritrea refuses to accept deportees from most countries other than Ethiopia, its acceptance of those from Egypt might be linked to a recent strengthening of Egypt’s alliance with Eritrea and Somalia, as described here.
+Also, notably, in the summer and autumn of 2024, Turkey deported several hundred Eritreans to Eritrea, at a time when Turkey too appeared to be aligned geopolitically with Eritrea, Egypt and Somalia.)
 Deportation to Eritrea could spell torture or death there.
 But through the heroic efforts of a few humanitarians, thousands — including Sinai survivors — have been moved from detention in Egypt to Ethiopia.

 In due course, the category of those bound for Europe became particularly visible.
 Starting in mid-2015, the notorious abuses of migrants and refugees by smugglers, militias and others in Libya caused greater numbers than before to seek to cross the Mediterranean to Europe from Egypt rather than from Libya, even though the crossing from Egypt was longer and more perilous.
 But in late 2016 the Egyptian government began intercepting and detaining smugglers, traffickers, migrants and refugees who attempted that crossing.
 As a consequence, many Eritreans who had come to Egypt with a view to migrating onward to Europe became trapped there.
 As of August 2017, those not deported and not detained numbered approximately 8,000 and constituted the fourth largest refugee group in Egypt.
 Although the fortunes of those not detained appear to be better than those of Eritreans in Sudan and Libya, they reportedly suffer regular verbal harassment and physical violence, as well as labor exploitation.